apenasrr/zimatise/README.md

 Yes, in 60 seconds of setup\
 and highly customizable

-## How to use
+## How to use (for windows users)
-- Enter the 'zimatise' folder and
+- Enter the 'zimatise' folder
-- Execute `pip install -r requirements.txt` or run update_libs.bat
+- Execute `_install.bat` to create the virtual environment and install the dependencies
-- Run the file zimatise_one.py\
+- Run the file `zimatise_one.bat`
-- Follow the on-screen instructions\
+- Follow the on-screen instructions

 ---
-Do you wish to buy a coffee to say thanks?
-LBC (from LBRY) digital Wallet
-> bFmGgebff4kRfo5pXUTZrhAL3zW2GXwJSX

 ### We recommend:
 [mises.org](https://mises.org/) - Educate yourself about economic and political freedom\